-Kimberly Adcock has more than 18 years of human resources experience with a private sector employer.
-During that time, she operated as a department of one with responsibilities that included recruiting and talent management, corporate strategic initiatives, discipline and counseling, internal investigations, benefits management and vendor relations.
-She also handled retirement account administration, compensation, payroll, onboarding and corporate training, compliance and policy development.
+Kimberly Adcock has more than 22 years of human resources experience including recruiting and talent management, corporate strategic initiatives, discipline and counseling, internal investigations, benefits management, retirement account administration, payroll and policy development.

 Kimberly firmly believes in achieving and maintaining the highest level of ethical standards for businesses, both large and small.
 Fostering a respectful, diverse, safe, and satisfying workplace environment is essential for the growth of both the business and the employee.
 Human resources is a balance of achieving business objectives with employee development and engagement.
 The ability to recognize and appreciate the fact that there are two or more perspectives on the same issue goes a long way to achieve a balanced, workable solution when issues arise.
 Recognizing when something needs improvement and taking steps to make corrections is essential to every positive workplace strategy.

 Kimberly is dedicated to staying up-to-date on all relevant laws, regulations and trends in the HR industry to better serve her clients.
 To provide the most comprehensive support possible, she has earned a number of valuable HR certificates and accreditations from well-respected organizations, including:

 To provide critical knowledge of legal best practices, Kimberly attained the status of PHR (or Professional in Human Resources) from the HR Certification Institute.
 This credential has given her knowledge of the technical and operational aspects of HR management, including U.S. laws and regulations, to guide her clients through routine as well as serious employment matters.